ARTICLES

 Give the plant enough room to grow both vertically and horizontally.
 Good spacing prevents the vine from overwhelming nearby structures or plants.
 Once wisteria begins to climb, it can be guided gently along a structure.
 Over time, it will develop strong woody stems that support its growth.

 Gardeners in cooler climates may notice reduced flowering.
 This is normal because the plant prefers temperate or warm conditions.
 However, with proper placement and pruning, it can still grow steadily and produce reasonable flower clusters.
+Here's an interesting article for you if planning to design a floral pathway for outdoor settings.

 Can You Grow Wisteria in a Pot?